 I was lead designer for the original 2001 launch and two subsequent redesigns in 2005 and 2012.
-In the beginning, it was managed by the New Media department within New Line Cinema, which later became the eCommerce group at Warner Bros.
+It was originally conceived of and managed by the New Media department within New Line Cinema, due to its early e-commerce success with its own online shop and auction site.
+Also due to its success, this department ultimately survived the shuttering of New Line Cinema, and became the e-commerce group at Warner Bros.

-I continued to work on the site through to its most recent redesign/relaunch in 2012.
-In short, I designed three of its four major incarnations, and worked on peripheral materials throughout.
-Here is a quick timeline, with the roles I played:
+I designed three of the four major incarnations of WBShop, and worked on peripheral materials throughout.
+Here is a quick timeline of the site, with the roles I played:

 • 2001: Initial Launch: Lead Designer.
 Full site design, emails, touts, banners, product photography.